 The fine arts can contribute to this: like no other professional group, artists are especially able to observe and to find new meanings.
 They can open up a different appreciation of the world, of our environment.

-With this mission as a starting point, we are working on a concrete goal in Arnhem:
+With this mission as a starting point, we have a concrete idea for Arnhem:

 We are based at ‘Buitenplaats Koningsweg’.
 This former military site is beautifully situated on the northern edge of Arnhem, 6.5 kilometers away from the city center.
 In the next years 'Buitenplaats Koningsweg’ will be developed into a ‘cultural enclave’ (for working and living).

 Our focus on the northern edge of Arnhem is not by accident.
 This is a very intriguing area.
 During World War II the Germans built right here the largest airport in Europe: Fliegerhorst Deelen.
 It had a magnitude of the current Schiphol.
 More than 900 buildings were constructed, over 200 of theme are now national heritage.
 The Germans camouflaged these building as farmhouses (called ‘Heimatschutz style’).
 They integrated the buildings into the existing landscape and grouped them in five fake villages to avoid recognition from the air.
 Nowadays, the landscape contains many traces of this past, such as remnants of the flights paths.
 And of course, there are many stories.
 Remarkably: the general public is completely unaware of this fascinating history.
 After World War II, under the influence of the Cold War the area remained under military control.
 It remained inaccessible and therefore unknown.